activehigh/Atl.GenericRepository/README.md

 }
 ```

-## Fourth, Put it all together and create a context factory
+## 4. Put it all together and create a context factory

 ```
 var configurationProvider = new TestConfigurationProvier();